 Kids entering Kindergarten – Grade 5:

 Children whose families spend time reading grow up to be avid readers.
 Our goal is to motivate you to read on your own or with your family for at least fifteen minutes every day this summer.
 Register for the summer reading program and you will receive your reading log.
 Each time that you read for 15 minutes (or are read to for 15 minutes) you may color in one of the small squares on the log.
 Once you have filled in the entire rectangle, you will have read for 10 hours.
 Get your parent or guardian to sign your log and you can come in and pick out a prize!

 What can I read?

-Keep track of the time you spend reading on your paper reading log.
-Each time you complete 10 hours of reading (that’s 600 minutes!), you may choose a small prize (a toy or paperback book) from the prize cart in the Children’s Room.
-Also, each time you complete 10 hours of reading the Friends of the Cary Memorial Library will donate 10¢ to LexFarm to build a shed in the education farm.
+Keep track of the time you spend reading on your paper log.
+Each time you complete 10 hours of reading (that’s 600 minutes!), you may choose book from the prize cart in the Children’s Room at Cary Library.

-Download your Reading Challenge Reading Log and rules (includes the genre definitions
+Download your Reading Challenge Reading Log (includes the genre definitions)

-You must read a total to 10 books.
+You must read a total of 10 books.
 Books that meet the requirements of more than one genre (example: a biography of David Ortiz) may only be used for one genre.